Does homeowners insurance cover landscaping damage?

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-Your homeowners insurance generally covers damage caused by fallen trees, resulting from a covered peril.
-If your tree fell due to a storm or strong winds and damaged an insured structure, the removal costs will likely be covered.
-However, if your tree falling was a result of the homeowner's negligence or a maintenance-related issue, the removal costs likely won't be covered.
-Depending on your insurer, there may be a limit to the amount that your policy will pay to remove fallen trees.
+Dwelling coverage or other structures coverage, may cover damage caused by fallen trees, resulting from a covered peril, up to your coverage limit and minus your deductible.
+If your tree fell due to a storm or strong winds and damaged an insured structure, the removal costs may also be covered.
+However, if your tree falls as a result of your negligence (such as a dead or rotting tree), the damage and removal costs likely won't be covered.

-Most homeowners policies have limits on how much protection you have for your landscaping.
-Some policies will cover you for 5% of your total dwelling limit for damage to trees, shrubs, and plants.
-Note that there are often additional sub-limits for how much your insurance pays to replace each individual shrub or tree.
+Many homeowners policies have limits on how much protection you have for landscaping.
+Some policies may cover 5% of your total dwelling coverage limit for damage to trees, shrubs, and plants.
+Note that there may be additional sub-limits for how much your insurance pays to replace each individual shrub or tree.

 Online